Rep. Thomas Suozzi Wins Reelection Bid in Tight Race

 Suozzi defeated Republican George Santos, a 32-year-old finance professional who ran a strong campaign in his first bid for public office, despite a grueling bout with the coronavirus.

-Santos had enjoyed a narrow lead earlier in the count, but Suozzi closed the gap and then pulled ahead as absentee ballots were counted.
+Santos had enjoyed a narrow lead earlier in the count, but Suozzi closed the gap and then pulled ahead by 6 percentage points as absentee ballots were counted.

 Local